SOM-Research/LangBiTe/README.md

 ```
 ├── resources
 |      ├── prompts.csv             // The prompt templates library in CSV format.
-See the referenced article for more information about its structure.
+See below and the referenced article for more information about its structure.
 |      └── hugchat_cookies.json    // Cookies of a valid session on Hugging Chat.
 The file is not included in the repository, but is required for testing Hugging Chat.
 ├── src                            // The source code of the tool.
 |      └── langbite.py             // Main controller to invoke for generating, executing and reporting test scenarios.